shahrokh1106/sediment-microtopography-monocamera/README.md

 sediment_env\Scripts\activate
 pip install -r requirements.txt
 ```
 Raft-Stereo needs Pytorch.
-Depending in the GPU capability of your system, you can install it from https://pytorch.org/get-started/locally/
+Depending on the GPU capability of your system, you can install it from https://pytorch.org/get-started/locally/

 ### Run
 Run *test.py* to get the microtopography features from a pair of sequential frames as an example.
 The results will be saved in the "example" folder